Whitacre College of Engineering: Center for Multidisciplinary Research in Transportation

-Center for Nanophotonics

-The Center for Nanophotonics at Texas Tech is a focal point in Texas for conducting innovative research and development on active nano-scale photonic materials and devices (devices that convert light to electricity or vice versa).
-The center’s research areas cover a broad spectrum, ranging from basic to applied, and dealing with state-of-the-art nano-scale material synthesis, device processing and fundamental physics.
-In particular, the center’s research works have significantly advanced the fundamental understanding of III-nitride wide bandgap semiconductors (GaN, AlN, AlGaN, InGaN, and InAlGaN) and their applications (these materials promise to be effective in producing renewable energy and light more efficiently).

 Center For Pulsed Power and Power Electronics (P3E)

 The Center For Pulsed Power and Power Electronics (P3E) conducts interdisciplinary research in plasma, pulsed power, and power electronics.
 Plasma research at Texas Tech started in 1966, and was focused on harmonic ion cyclotron resonances in small mirror machines, laser heating of magnetized plasmas, and pellet injection in hot dense plasmas.
 In 1977 a small Tokamak was constructed for the purpose of wave propagation studies in the ion cyclotron range of frequencies.
 In recent years, the emphasis of P3E has shifted to theoretical wave propagation and turbulence studies, as well as applications of plasma technology to pulsed power devices, plasma synthesis of thin films, high power microwave generation, and electric space propulsion engines.

 Pulsed power research at Texas Tech began in the early 1970s with studies in high beta controlled thermonuclear fusion.
 Based on this initial research and other research in the field the need to understand the physical phenomena of pulsed power technology.
 Today the Texas Tech pulsed power research program at P3E focuses on high power switching, materials studies, and high power microwaves.

 P3E's power electronics research is focused on the usage of very large power insulated-gate bipolar transistors (IGBT) for intermittent and steady state operation, the use of ultra high power silicon-controlled rectifiers (SCR) for pulsed power applications, research into advanced electrical and thermal packaging, robust controls to supply nonlinear loads such as plasma arcs, and high bandwidth monitoring and control of electric machines.
 The program is also working collaboratively with the University of Minnesota to develop a power electronics curriculum at the national level.